lowdefy/lowdefy/packages/docs/tutorial/tutorial-development-server-content-1.md

 #### Step 5

 If you make changes to any of the files in your project, the server will reload with your changes.
 Make a change to the title text.
 You should see the app reload with your new title.

+### Up next

+In the next section we will create a new page in our app.